 Step by step instructions

-Step 4: cream the egg.
-Add in the egg yolk and continued to beat on medium-speed for about 30 seconds.
+- Step 4: cream the egg.
+Add in the whole egg and egg yolk and continued to beat on medium-speed for about 30 seconds.

 - Creaming the cold butter and sugar is really important.
 Under creaming will result in a flat and spread cookie.